Paraveterinary worker: Specialty certification

 Beyond credentialing as a veterinary technician specialty certification is also available to technicians with advanced skills.
 To date there are specialty recognitions in: emergency & critical care, anesthesiology, dentistry, small animal internal medicine, large animal internal medicine, cardiology, oncology, neurology, zoological medicine, equine veterinary nursing, surgery, behavior, nutrition, clinical practice (canine/feline, exotic companion animal, and production animal sub-specialties) and clinical pathology.
 Veterinary Technician Specialists carry the additional post-nominal letters "VTS" with their particular specialties indicated in parentheses.
 As veterinary technology evolves more specialty academy recognitions are anticipated.
+Since the COVID pandemic, more institutions have been offering these veterinary tech certifications via online classes.

 The need for veterinary assistants will continue to rise as pet ownership in the United States is growing.
 Responsible pet ownership and animal safety becoming more significant's contributing to the increasing demand.
 According to the U.S. Department of Labor, the number of veterinary assistant jobs is expected to grow up to 19% by 2026, much faster than the average career.